abanu-org/abanu/README.md

 ## About Abanu

-Abanu is a proof of concept Operating System written in C#.
+Abanu is an Operating System written in C#.

 ## Getting the Sources